 If we return to the beginning scene of the glass moving across the bedside chair, what do we hear within the heavy, grinding sound of the train?
 Almost indiscernibly, there too we hear Beethoven's 9th Symphony, which connects the beginning to the end musically.

 Solaris was, in some few respects, a response to Kubrick's 2001.
 And I wonder about Tarkovsky's use of "Ode to Joy" in a movie about desire.
 Had he seen Kubrick's A Clockwork Orange?
 For Kubrick used "Ode to Joy" in A Clockwork Orange, Alex's passion for Beethoven's music serving as a revelation that what inspired in Alex a joyful spirit was different from what is normally conceived.
 For him, violence is joy.
-As Alex sleeps, the severe countenance of Beethoven, printed on his window shade, looks over him, and breathes with the breeze, alive and reminding of the biblical statement that the Holy Spirit blows as it pleases, that one may hear it but not know from where it comes and where it is going.
+As Alex sleeps, the severe countenance of Beethoven, printed on his window shade, looks over him, and breathes with the breeze, alive and reminding of the biblical statement that the Holy Spirit goes where it pleases, just as one may hear the wind but not know from where it comes and where it is going.

 There is no inherent, moral character to the music that inspires Alex, though he conceives the music as being like "Bog" that inspires others.